 Friday five-minute writing prompt

 Take out a fresh sheet of paper.
 Natalie Goldberg uses a “fast-writing” pen.
 I suggest using your favorite writing instrument and an unlined piece of colored paper for fun.
 I use a fountain pen with purple ink.
 Some folks opt to use a computer.
 Please remember that typing puts you in another part of your brain.
 I believe you have greater access to messages from your soul with the pen to paper.
 However, if you are not physically able to write, then just open a new word document on your computer and go for it.
 The point is to keep your fingers moving for five minutes and not stop.
 I want you to experience how much writing can be accomplished in a short period.

-If you get stuck, just repeat the writing prompt – My Dear Friend... or any other phrase that is comfortable for you.
+If you get stuck, just repeat the writing prompt – Her story to be told... or any other phrase that is comfortable for you.
 Do not stop to edit, correct spelling, look up a better word, or rearrange a sentence.
 Do not question what comes up in the five minutes: this doesn’t make sense, where did that come from, or what a crazy notion.
 This is a timed writing exercise so be sure to set the timer on your watch, phone, microwave, computer, or kitchen stove.
 Whether you use an egg timer, a No. 2 pencil and a spiral notebook, your iPad, or even your iPhone, the theory is the same.
 Keep your hand and fingers moving and have fun taking dictation from your unconscious self.
 Make a list, hum a tune, write a poem, or create a short, short story.
 This is your time to explore and experiment.

 Photo credit: jamienease.com